Jerrysuper123/pharmacy-pal/README.md

 ## Summary

 ### Project Context
-Reportedly Covid19 has strained many countries' healthcare system.
+Reportedly, Covid19 has strained many countries' healthcare system.
 While in Singapore, to avoid infection hotspots (i.e. clinics or hospitals), many netizens now seek help from pharmacies.
 However, when Googling for nearby pharmacies, clinics and hospitals often mix up with the results.

 Inevitably, many also start using online sources to do symptom diagnosis, at times purchasing drugs on their own.
 This has paved way for the rising of [illegal online pharmacies](https://www.straitstimes.com/singapore/courts-crime/the-rise-of-illegal-online-pharmacies), definitely a cause for concern.

 ### Value proposition and objective
-Pharmacy-pal is designed to aid "self-care through pharmacy" in the midst of Covid19.
+Pharmacy-pal is designed to aid "self-care through pharmacy" in the pandemic.
 Not only does it provide the direction for the nearby pharmacy, it also offers symptom diagnosis & medication recommendation.

 ## 1. Strategy
 This section mainly discusses: